 Members of the Parkside music faculty know the thrill of live performances.
 They are experienced performers, teachers, and researchers and are dedicated to helping you explore your love of music and discovering the best career path.

 Whether your passion is singing, playing an orchestral string instrument, band instrument, classical guitar, or jazz, there's an ensemble for you.
-All music students (full and part time) are required to join an ensemble.
-You'll benefit from growth and creativity sparked by playing with your peers, led by professionals.
+As a music student (full and part time) you will become a member of an ensemble, where you'll benefit from growth and creativity sparked by playing with your peers, led by professionals.

 Learn more about the Music Department at Parkside.

 Auditions are required for entry into the Music major and minor.
 Auditions are held on scheduled dates throughout the academic year.
 Your audition day is more than an occasion to demonstrate your musical talent; you'll also tour our incredible performance facilities, meet with department faculty, and discover more about the program from current students.

 Parkside has many great academic and talent scholarships for music students, and your initial application serves as an application for general Parkside scholarships and grants.